 Despite these costs, it’s also important to note that a KOL reach can be exponentially influential compared to simply turning to a creative agency.
 Many top talents from these agencies or editorial teams have shifted careers to become KOLs or mini influencer marketing agencies themselves because of the clout they can achieve simply by knowing how to communicate to a mobile-first generation on social media.
 Agencies alone don’t have the massive social media following necessary to match the scope of influence of a popular KOL.

-Brands need to remember that there’s more than one way to repurpose KOL content in China to maximize its value, so it’s imperative that they negotiate the rights to reuse and repurpose KOL content, whether it’s a blog post, photos, or video, before signing off on a deal.
+Brands need to remember that there’s more than one way to re-purpose KOL content in China to maximise its value, so it’s imperative that they negotiate the rights to reuse and re-purpose KOL content, whether it’s a blog post, photos, or video, before signing off on a deal.
 The size of the KOL will affect the negotiation process—more on that here.

 A social media collaboration with a KOL that boasts hundreds of thousands of followers could bring ample opportunity for a brand to send a powerful—perhaps even viral—message to their target consumers, but it’s important for companies to consider what happens after their initial effort.
 To really get the most out of a social media campaign, a brand should ensure their fans and potential customers can find a blog post or video long after the publishing date.

 Ideally, consumers should be able to easily locate content from their trusted KOL whenever they search for the brand or keywords associated with the desired product on the web or on social media.
 Remember—KOLs help establish authority when a consumer does their research, so it helps boost consumer confidence if they find out through online browsing that a KOL is repping a brand or product.